 4. A record of the date of disclosure, the name of the subject, the type of disclosure, the position in question, the unique number issued by the DBS and the recruitment decision taken will be retained in accordance with DBS advice.

 5. Once the retention period has elapsed, the University will ensure that any Disclosure information is destroyed by secure means, i.e. by shredding.

-Further information on Certificates of Good Conduct can also be obtained from the Foreign and Commonwealth Office website at http://www.fco.gov.uk/en/about-the-fco/what-we-do/docs-and-legal-service.
+Further information on Certificates of Good Character can also be obtained from the Foreign and Commonwealth Office website at Guidance on the application process for criminal records checks overseas - GOV.UK (www.gov.uk)

 The University of Chichester Academy Trust and its academies undertake to comply with the DBS Code of Practice.
-A copy of the Code is available from firstname.lastname@example.org or from the DBS website www.gov.uk/disclosure-barring-service.
+A copy of the Code is available from firstname.lastname@example.org or from the DBS website DBS code of practice - GOV.UK (www.gov.uk).
 If you believe this Code has not been complied with, you should complain to the DBS directly at:

 DBS Customer Services